chrysn/aiocoap/README.rst

   server is provided.
 It lacks support for groups, PATCHes to endpoint locations, DNS-SD mapping and security considerations, and is generally rather experimental.
+* draft-ietf-core-object-security-02_ (OSCOAP): Infrastructure for supporting
+  it is in place (lacking observe and inner-blockwise support), but no simple way exists yet for launching protected servers or requests yet.

 If something described by one of the standards but not implemented, it is considered a bug; please file at the `github issue tracker`_.
 (If it's not on